 It seems that countries experience major increases in human welfare and self-perceived contentment as their income grows from low levels to about the equivalent of $20,000 per year, but beyond that level measured income continues to increase without significant aggregate welfare benefit.
 The most obvious reason why increasing income may not deliver significant increases in contentment is the simple theory of satiation—of declining marginal benefits.
 One winter coat keeps you warm; two winter coats don’t keep you warmer, but give you a second-order benefit of fashion and style.
 The richer people become, the more they choose to devote their income to buying goods delineated by style, fashion, and brand, so as to signal that they are in with or ahead of the crowd … [and] the wider the range of goods and services over which this relative-status competition occurs.

-Although the data backs the liberal commitment to economic equality, it has troubling consequences for another of their attachments – immigration from poor countries.
-When a low skilled individual in a poor country asks themselves whether they would be better off in a rich one, the question has an unusual property.
-It can be evaluated from two different perspectives at the same time, with two conflicting conclusions.
-When the individual leaves home one set of criteria apply, once they arrive another set of criteria take their place.
+While the data backs the key liberal commitment to economic equality, it has troubling consequences for another of their attachments – immigration from poor countries.
+When a low skilled individual in a poor country asks themselves whether they would be better off in a rich one, the question has an unusual property – it can be evaluated from two different perspectives at the same time, with two different conclusions.
+When the individual leaves home one set of criteria apply, once they arrive another set takes their place.

-Here we have a paradox – judged from the absolute standards of the source country the decision to relocate was the correct one, but judged by the relative standards of the target country it is far more problematic.
-A potential immigrant may reasonably regret their decision whether they choose to stay or to go.
+There is something paradoxical about this – judged from the absolute standards of the source country the decision to relocate was the correct one, but judged by the relative standards of the target country it is problematic.
+The potential immigrant may reasonably regret their decision whether they choose to stay or to go.

 The transition between nations is inevitably met with frustration and disappointment as the standards used to judge the outcome change, especially for the second generation.
 It is hard not recognise this pattern of initial optimism followed by anger, discouragement and resentment in the immigrant experience in Europe.
 But this pattern has absolutely nothing to do with xenophobia or discrimination on the part of the host nation.
 Have we been misidentifying the roots of this disenchantment in racism and discrimination?